-Suspension and Steering The Lexus LS600h L is equipped with standard air suspension.
+The Lexus LS600h L is equipped with standard air suspension.
 Called Adaptive Variable Suspension (AVS, this computer-controlled system maintains normal ride height no matter how many people are in the car or how much weight is in the trunk.
 There is a three position control on the console that will allow the driver to dial in the ride quality from Comfort to Normal to Sport.
 There is also a "Height High" button next to the ride selector that will allow the driver to increase ground clearance to navigate a bad patch of road without scraping bottom.

 An optional Active Stabilizer Suspension system is available exclusively on the LS600h L. Since the system requires 46 volts to operate, it can only be installed on a car with a hybrid battery.
 It uses an electric motor on the front and rear stabilizers to counteract vehicle roll during cornering.
 This system provides sportier handling while the AVS system is in Sport mode.

 The steering system uses Electric Power Steering (EPS) with Variable Gear Ratio Steering (VGRS).
 Electric power steering is necessary with a hybrid car because a conventional power steering pump requires the engine to be running to provide power steering.
 With this system, you will still have power steering while the engine is off.